sawongam/sawongam/README.md

 <!-- About Me -->
 ### :man_technologist: &nbsp;About Me :
 I build with Flutter.
 I write blogs.
-I study CS.
 I never stop learning new things.
 <!--- 🔭 Building Flutter Apps at **Black Tech** -->
-- 🌱 Always learning - currently **NestJs**
+- 🌱 Always learning - currently diving into **NestJS** and backend development.
-- 💬 **Flutter, PHP, Java, Js** - let's talk code!
+- 💬 **Flutter, PHP, Java** - let's talk code!
 - 🌎 Open to remote work opportunities
 - ⚡ When I'm not coding, you can find me jamming to music or catching movies